opensearch-project/ml-commons/docs/tutorials/conversational_search/conversational_search_with_Cohere_Command.md

 # Topic

-This tutorial explains how to use conversational search with Cohere Command model.
-Read this doc [Conversational search](https://opensearch.org/docs/latest/search-plugins/conversational-search/) for more details.
+This tutorial explains how to use conversational search with the Cohere Command model.
+For more information, see [Conversational search](https://opensearch.org/docs/latest/search-plugins/conversational-search/).

-Note: You should replace the placeholders with prefix `your_` with your own value
+Note: Replace the placeholders that start with `your_` with your own values.

 # Steps

 ## 0. Preparation

-1. Enable conversational search and memory feature
+1. Enable conversational search and memory features:
 ```
 PUT _cluster/settings
 {